projectcalico/calico/master/getting-started/openshift/installation.md

 title: Installing Calico on OpenShift
 ---

-Installation of Calico in OpenShift is integrated in openshift-ansible v3.6.
+Installation of {{site.prodname}} in OpenShift is integrated in openshift-ansible v3.6.
 The information below explains the variables which must be set during during the standard [Advanced Installation](https://docs.openshift.org/latest/install_config/install/advanced_install.html#configuring-cluster-variables).

 ## Shared etcd

-To enable an installation of Calico that shares the etcd instance used by the apiserver, set the following `OSEv3:vars` in your inventory file:
+To enable an installation of {{site.prodname}} that shares the etcd instance used by the apiserver, set the following `OSEv3:vars` in your inventory file: